← Back to Research

 • Runs blockchain benchmarking experiments under configurable topology-aware network conditions.

-• Integrates workload generation, network emulation, orchestration scripts, runtime configuration, and analysis utilities.
+• Integrates workload generation, network emulation, orchestration scripts, configuration, and analysis utilities.

 • Supports reproducible evaluation workflows for comparing performance, latency, energy usage, and run-to-run variability.